Using just parcel data shapes to estimate segments of road that are >45' feet wide. pic.twitter.com/SIvbCf0nIw

 This post will propose a method of identification of street width that uses only parcel data.
 The reason for using only parcel data is that this is the most common and most consistent data available for major urban metros in California.
 While there is good road segment data for most of the major urban areas of the state available on OpenStreetMap, it is lacking in sufficient accuracy of street width.

 Due to this, I want to explore a method that relied on the least amount of data possible.
 In this post, I will describe a method of identifying street width that relies solely on the geometries of the parcels that are within a quarter mile of each qualifying bus stop.
+Also, we will use the valid stops dataset that was generated from the workflow presented in my last blog post as a reference layer to find the bus stop locations that are to be evaluated.

 Getting started